 Why is this medication prescribed?

-Secukinumab injection is used to treat moderate to severe plaque psoriasis (a skin disease in which red, scaly patches form on some areas of the body) in people whose psoriasis is too severe to be treated by topical medications alone.
+Secukinumab injection is used to treat moderate to severe plaque psoriasis (a skin disease in which red, scaly patches form on some areas of the body) in adults whose psoriasis is too severe to be treated by topical medications alone.
 It is also used in adults to treat psoriatic arthritis (a condition that causes joint pain and swelling and scales on the skin).
 Secukinumab injection is used in adults to treat ankylosing spondylitis (a condition in which the body attacks the joints of the spine and other areas, causing pain, swelling, and joint damage).
 It is also used in adults to treat active non-radiographic axial spondyloarthritis (a condition in which the body attacks the joints of the spine and other areas, causing pain and signs of swelling, but without changes seen on x-ray).
 Secukinumab is also used in the treatment of enthesitis-related arthritis in children 4 years of age and older.
 Secukinumab injection is in a class of medications called monoclonal antibodies.
 It works by stopping the action of certain cells in the body that cause the symptoms of psoriasis.

 How should this medicine be used?